 • The USC Writing Center’s mission is to empower students, faculty, and staff by supporting their development of writing and critical thinking skills.
 The Writing Center pursues its mission through individual consultations, in-class workshops, and a large roster of handouts and instructional videos.
 Consultants work with writers at every skill level and every stage of the process, from interpreting an assignment to producing a final draft.
 All of the Writing Center’s services are free.

 • The Writing Center is a supportive community of writers that promotes open-mindedness, curiosity, and self-confidence.
 Above all, we want people to feel positive about their writing skills — to have agency over their writing and to approach each new task with a sense of purpose and possibility.
-We are committed to practicing inclusive and antiracist pedagogy by celebrating a variety of linguistic traditions; rather than telling writers whether their work is “correct” or “incorrect,” we pose questions about each writer’s audience and overall intent.
+We are committed to practicing inclusive pedagogy by celebrating a variety of linguistic traditions; rather than telling writers whether their work is “correct” or “incorrect,” we pose questions about each writer’s audience and overall intent.
 Consultants will ask students what they want their writing to accomplish, what they want it to sound like, and what aspects of their craft they want to practice or change.
 Our consultants are graduate students from a variety of disciplines, as well as professors from the Writing Program.
-Currently, our staff ranges from doctoral students in communication and sociology to art history, microbiology, and beyond.
+Currently, our staff ranges from graduate students in communication and sociology to art history, cinema, law, and beyond.
 What unites us is our enthusiasm, our compassion, and our experience as writers.

 • Dialogue is the essence of Writing Center pedagogy; therefore, much of what takes place in a consultation is conversation, with both consultant and writer asking questions and contributing to the discussion.
 Writers usually know what they want to say, and consultants will help them express it in a way that suits their subject, audience, and purpose.
 If the writer has not yet begun drafting, the consultant may introduce strategies to help generate ideas.